Gauranshgoel123/programming-in-C/README.md

 # Programming-in-C
-This includes all my first year " practicals in the subject " at Bhagwan Parshuram Institute of Technology, Delhi
+This includes all my first year practicals in the subject programming in c at Bhagwan Parshuram Institute of Technology, Delhi